nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

 So how does Maybe accomplish this, and how does it achieve all those benefits listed above?
 It's actually very straightforward.

+I'm going to explain this in object-oriented terms, because if you're already familiar with algebraic data types odds are you already know about Maybe too.
-In object-oriented terms, think of `Maybe` as a generic interface that has exactly two implementing classes: `Just` and `Nothing`.
-The `Just` class wraps a value of some other type and the `Nothing` class doesn't.
-There are a variety of ways to extract the value safely, but I'm going to omit these for now, as they're not the point.
+Anyway, think of `Maybe<T>` as an interface with a single type parameter that has exactly two implementing classes: `Just<T>` and `Nothing`.
+The `Just<T>` class wraps a value of some other type and the `Nothing` class doesn't.
+There are a variety of methods provided by Maybe to extract the value safely, but I'm going to omit these for now, as they're not the point.
 When you receive an object of type `Maybe<String>` (for example) you now have the type system helping you out, telling you "there _might_ be a String here but it _might_ be empty".
 You **can't** perform operations on the String until you've safely extracted it and _made a choice_ about what to do in the case that its empty.

 By itself (without point **#1**) this is nice but not fantastic.
 The benefit really kicks in when you also have non-nullable types.
 It simplifies the 80% of